 For our 2020 conference, Georgia Organics is returning to Athens, Georgia.
 Conference will include farm tours and field trips that highlight growers, artisans, and local food champions, as well as in-depth workshops, educational sessions, and our famous Farmers Feast.
 On February 7 and 8, we will unite approximately 800 attendees to learn new skills, network with good food movement peers, feast on incredible local food, celebrate achievements, and recommit to building a better food future.

-In fact, we’re rolling out several new features for the occasion:
+In fact, we’re introducing some new features for the occasion:

-This year, for the first time ever, we’ll have a new conference mobile app.
+This year, we’ll be adding some updates to our new conference mobile app.
 It’ll have all the details about conference, including maps, schedules, and tracks, but will also allow you to submit session reviews.
-You will be able to download the app in January.
+You will be able to download the app in January 2020!

 1-on-1 Fencepost Sessions